vinissouza/King-County-Houses-Insights/README.md

 - Costs for renovations are not considered when calculating the profit form the sale of houses.

 ## Solution Strategy
+This project was developed based on the CRISP-DS (Cross-Industry Standard Process - Data Science, a.k.a.
+CRISP-DM) project management method.

 <details>
 <summary>Which houses should the company buy and at what price?</summary>